-As we saw in a prior post, Vishnu’s first manifestation was a fish named Matsya; this was a flood tale, where as in many a flood tale, one good man was instructed to build an ark.
+As we saw in a prior post, Vishnu’s first manifestation was a fish named Matsya; that was a flood tale, whereas in many a flood tale, one good man was instructed to build an ark.

 For the second Avatar of Vishnu, the story is centered on Gods and Demons.

 Once upon a time, the King of the Gods enraged a sage.
 Now, Vedic sages were more than seekers of knowledge; they were quasi-magical in their powers, especially in their curses.
 As a result of a perceived slight, the sage in question cursed the Gods to mortality.

 Not wanting to die, they went to Vishnu, the Hindu God of Preservation.
 Vishnu’s advice: churn the Ocean of Milk, a vast cosmic sea that contained the gifts of both life and death.